AAJCrook/beej-guide-to-c/README.md

     ├── hello.c\
     └── hello.h

-This project is primarily coded in a Windows Subsystem for Linux environment.
+This project is primarily coded in a Windows Subsystem for Linux environment, though casually added to from various windows boxes as well.

 Order of files:
 1. hello.c